AustinWise/austinwise.github.com/_posts/2015-08-16-spooky-csharp-at-a-distance.markdown

 ---
-name: spooky-csharp-at-a-distance
+name: csharp-vs-clr
-title: CSharp Vs. CLR
+title: C# Vs. CLR
 layout: post
-time: 2015-08-15 18:00:00 -08:00
+time: 2015-08-16 12:00:00 -08:00
 tags:
 - draft
 ---

-### TL;DR
+### Summary

-While it is easy to think of the CSharp and the Common Language Runtime (CLR) as one cohesive unit, there are difference between the semantics of the CLR and the semantics of the Common Type System (CTS) in the CLR.
-The way in which the CSharp compiler goes about implementing it's semantics on top of the CTS are observable and may be surprising.
+While it is easy to think of the C# and the Common Language Runtime (CLR) as one cohesive unit, there are difference between the semantics of the CLR and the semantics of the Common Type System (CTS) in the CLR.
+The way in which the C# compiler implements it's semantics on top of the CTS are observable and may be surprising.
 Specifically, the act of creating a sub class can change the definition of the base class.

 ### The long story

-At work my [robot][Robot] runs on the .NET Compact Framework while clients access it using the regular Windows verion of .NET.
-Since the .NET Compact Framework lacks remoting, I have implemented my RPC system.
-On the client side I'm using the new [DynamicProxy] from [CoreFX] to impelement the client proxy.
+The SDK for my work [robot][Robot] implments it's own RPC system to talk to the embedded controller.
+THe interface we expose is a proxy built on top of the `RealProxy` and `TransparentProxy` classes from .NET remoting.
+I decided to switch these proxies to be built on top of the [DynamicProxy] from [CoreFX].

+One of the reasons I made this change was to allow some methods of the class to be implmented on the client side.
+The idea is a base class of the proxy can implement just the methods from an interface it wants to execute locally.
+The generated proxy subclass will fill in all the methods the base class did not define and complete the implemention of the interface.
+In C# it's perfectly to have a subclass implment an interface in this way, even if the methods on the base class are not `virtual`.
-I wanted to have a base class define some members of an interface without implmenting the interface.
-Then the generated proxy class would implement this interface and use the existing methods to fullfill the interface contract, exactly as you can when writing a class in C#.
-However the [CreateType] method was throwing an `System.TypeLoadException` exception with the error complaining that the method "does not have an implementation".
+However the [CreateType] method on `TypeBuilder` was throwing an `System.TypeLoadException` exception with the error complaining that the method "does not have an implementation".
 I was able to fix this by marking the relevent members are `virtual`, however I was not able to reproduce the exception in my